 I never imagined that I would spend the turn of my third decade in Moscow’s Red Square, until it happened.

 Visiting Russia had long held a top spot on my bucket list but always seemed out of grasp.
-When I earned my TESOL/TEFL certifications a few years ago I started tutoring in English and German online, and it was unexpected when a man in Moscow reached out.
+When I earned my TESOL/TEFL certifications a few years ago, I started tutoring in English and German online.
+It was unexpected when a man in Moscow reached out.
 He wanted to improve his English and in return taught me to speak Russian.

-Fast forward a couple years to when the stars- a gracious friend, an incredible opportunity, and many other things I must remain vague about- aligned.
+Fast forward a couple years to when the stars aligned.

 I landed in Domodedevo after dark and was escorted to my temporary home on the famous Tverskaya ulitsa (street) in downtown Moscow.
 I felt all the grandeur of an Imperial Tsarina gazing out at the glittering night and… I was stunned.